darkpixel93/aws-wrap/README.txt

 Description:

-  This wrapper provides unofficial C API to the Awesomium library, and also implements D interface to that library.
+  This wrapper provides D bindings for Awesomium library(http://awesomium.com) and also implements unofficial C API for Awesomium version 1.7.

   There is a lot of untested code, errorous code and other sad things, which may gift you with a joy of happy debugging time.